Things to think about before you arrive

-Young people that are aged 18 or above are treated as an adult by the law.
+The law treats young people that are aged 18 or above as an adult.

 Licensing laws in the UK

-This especially applies to the use of tobacco, alcohol and weapons.
+These differences especially apply to the use of tobacco, alcohol and weapons.

-You must not carry drugs with you (unless prescribed by a doctor) or use any illegal drugs, including cannabis, ecstasy, LSD, ‘legal highs’ or amphetamines.
+You must not carry drugs with you (unless prescribed by a doctor).
+Additionally, you must not use any illegal drugs, including cannabis, ecstasy, LSD, ‘legal highs’ or amphetamines.